 - Select More tools on the menu that opens.

 - Select Developer tools to open the panel shown in the snapshot below.

 - Now you can click Console at the top of the panel.

 - Next, open the website page that you need to fix.
-Console will now display the open page’s blocked content and insecure scripts so that developers can fix their pages as required.
+The console will now display the open page’s blocked content and insecure scripts so that developers can fix their pages as required.

-Overall, there’s not a huge amount Chrome users can do to fix the unauthenticated sources issue.
+Overall, there are not a huge amount Chrome users can do to fix the issue of the unauthenticated source.
 However, web developers can resolve the error by not using HTTP:// on websites.